robsonke/hass-config/README.md

 Keeping this up to date is a continuous process, I discover daily new possibilities and face situations that ask for automation.

 # Screenshots
-Theme used in below screenshots is [iOS Dark Mode Theme](https://github.com/basnijholt/lovelace-ios-dark-mode-theme/)
+Theme used in below screenshots is a custom Dark and Light Theme based on [Matthias' work](https://github.com/matt8707/hass-config).
+I've also used many of his ideas but with again a lot of customisations.
 > TODO more
 ![Main Dashboard](https://github.com/robsonke/hass-config/blob/master/www/screenshots/main-dashboard.jpg)

-I used a lot of input from [Matt's config](https://github.com/matt8707/hass-config)

 ## Software
 - Hassio with quite some add-ons